lancenacabuan/Shaliah/README.md

 agent is regarded as the person himself."*[\[12\]](https://integritysyndicate.com/agency/#:~:text=Agent%20%28Hebrew,therefore%20bears%20full%20responsibility%C2%A0for%20it)
-In this section, we explore the features of the Jewish law of agency and how they apply to New Testament Christology–especially regarding Jesus' relationship to God.
+In this section, we explore the features of the Jewish law of agency and how they apply to New Testament Christology – especially regarding Jesus' relationship to God.
 The **law of agency** has profound implications for how we interpret Jesus' claims of unity with the Father and acting on God's authority.
 Biblical Unitarians frequently use the